Hiflylabs/awesome-dbt/README.md

 - [dbt-codegen](https://github.com/dbt-labs/dbt-codegen) - Macros that generate dbt code, and log it to the command line.
 - [dbt-init](https://github.com/dbt-labs/dbt-init) - Create a project and populate as much of the dbt project as possible.
 - [dbt-artifacts](https://github.com/tailsdotcom/dbt_artifacts) - This package builds a mart of tables from dbt artifacts loaded into a table.
+- [dbt-erdiagram-generator](https://github.com/intellishore/dbt-erdiagram-generator) - This packages generate ERD diagrams from a dbt project.
 ### Visualization

 - [lightdash](https://github.com/lightdash/lightdash) - Open source Looker alternative with deep dbt integration